medmunds/tox-gh-matrix/README.md

 ]
 ```

-The `python` field is only present if the toxenv specifies a
+The `python` field is only present if the tox testenv calls for
-Python version.
+a specific Python version–either implied with a `py*` factor or
+explicitly via the testenv's [`basepython`][basepython]
+setting.
 (So in this example, there's no `python` field
-for the "docs" toxenv.)
-If you want to run something other than
+for the "docs" testenv.
+If you wanted a specific Python there,
-the system default Python, use tox's [`basepython`][basepython]
-setting to specify a version.
+you could add something like `basepython = py310` in your
+tox.ini's `[testenv:docs]` section .)

 When present, `python` is an object with two or three fields: